owhyy/cs61a/week1/homework/hw1.md

          (se (first sent) (ends-e (bf sent))))
         (else (ends-e (bf sent)))))
 ```
+&nbsp;

 6. Not sure I did it

 # SICP excersies
 Theses are not inlcluded in the homework, but I've still done them

+## Exercise 1.9:
-**Exercise 1.9**: Each of the following two procedures defines a method for adding two positive integers in terms of the procedures `inc`, which increments its argument by 1, and `dec`, which decrements its argument by 1.
+Each of the following two procedures defines a method for adding two positive integers in terms of the procedures `inc`, which increments its argument by 1, and `dec`, which decrements its argument by 1.
 ```scheme
 (define (+ a b)
     (if (= a 0) b (inc (+ (dec a) b))))